dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 ### Enum classes

-The class introduced by an `enum` declaration is considered `final`.
+The class introduced by an `enum` declaration is considered `final` for any purpose where a class modifier is required.

-Since the class cannot have any subclasses, the modifier does not prevent any otherwise allowed operation, and adding it ensures that the enum class satisfies any requirements introduced by its super-interfaces.
+The behavior of `enum` declarations is unchanged.
+Since an `enum` class cannot have any subclasses, the modifier would not prevent any otherwise allowed operation.
+The implicit `final` also does not imply fewer restrictions than `enum` declarations would otherwise have.
+The modifier is applied only to automatically satisfy any requirements introduced by super-interfaces.

 ### Anonymous mixin applications